timurmamedov1/Glyph/README.md

 # Glyph

-A dynamically-typed programming language interpreter built from scratch in C++17 using no external libraries.
+A dynamically-typed programming language and interpreter built from scratch in C++17 using no external libraries.

-Built following [Crafting Interpreters](https://craftinginterpreters.com/) Part II (jlox, chapters 4–10), translated from Java to C++.
+Built using [Crafting Interpreters](https://craftinginterpreters.com/) Part II (jlox, chapters 4–10).

 ## The Language